-What Happens to a Payable on Death Account When the Owner Dies?
+Who Pays Taxes on Payable on Death (POD) Accounts When the Owner Dies?

-As the beneficiary of the POD account, in general, the date of death value of the POD account will not be included in your taxable income.
-Nonetheless, any income earned by the POD account prior to the date of the account owner's date of death will need to be reported on the account owner's final federal income tax return (see IRS Form 1040) and any applicable final state income tax return and income earned between the date of death and the date you take over ownership of the account will need to be reported on the account owner's federal estate income tax return (see IRS Form 1041) and any applicable state estate income tax return.
+Any income earned by the POD account prior to the date of the account owner's death will be reported on her final income tax return.
+Income earned between the date of death and the date you take over ownership of the account should be reported on the account owner's estate's income tax return.
+After that, the earnings become taxable to you.

-On the other hand, if the account owner's estate is subject to federal estate taxes or state estate taxes or inheritance taxes and the account owner did not have a will or trust, then the laws of the state where the account owner died will dictate whether or not you will be required to contribute to the payment of any estate tax that's due even though the asset wasn't part of the decedent's probate estate.
+If the account owner did not have a will or trust, the laws of the state where the account owner died should dictate whether you'll be required to contribute to the payment of any estate tax that's due even though the asset wasn't part of the decedent's probate estate.

 Will You Have to Pay Any of the Account Owner's Outstanding Bills?

 A common question that comes up when the owner of a POD account dies is whether the POD beneficiary will be required to use any of that money to pay off the decedent's outstanding debts.

 The answer to this question generally depends on whether the beneficiary is a guarantor of the debt, such as a co-signor on a credit card or mortgage.
 But it can also depend on state law.